 Find balance and make time for lots of rest

-"Hard work is important to get ahead but alone, it does not equal success, especially if it's at the detriment of our health," says London-based business coach Simon Alexander Ong.
-"It's actually just as important to build in renewal periods to reflect, recharge and refresh.
-Because very often, we need to slow down in order to speed up."
+"Hard work is important to get ahead, but alone, it does not equal success, especially if it's at the detriment of our health," says London-based business coach Simon Alexander Ong.
+"It's just as important to build in renewal periods to reflect, recharge and refresh.
+Because very often, we need to slow down to speed up."

 "For me, success used to be 'working full time as a freelancer', now it is 'having time to do what I enjoy', whether that be passion side projects or seeing friends," adds Emma Reynolds.
 "We're only here once.
 Sometimes you have to work your butt off to make a career shift, but for me, the ultimate goal is having a balance of work and play, otherwise what is the point?
 There is more to life than work, a lot more."

 If you're still struggling, it's time to reassess